An introduction to the categorical p-adic Langlands program: Representations of p -adic analytic groups

-To this end, we first show that the restriction of $F$ to $D^+(\smG)$ is fully faithful.
-Firstly, we note that $\smG$ is precisely the heart of~$D_{\sm}(\cO[[G]])$, and so the restriction of~$F$ to $D^+(\smG)$ is exactly the functor of Proposition~\ref{prop:D(heart) to C}.
-A consideration of that proposition shows that to show that this restriction of~$F$ is fully faithful, it suffices to show that if $X$ is a smooth $G$-representation, and $Y$ is an injective smooth $G$-representation, then we may find a smooth $G$-representation $Z$ admitting a surjection $Z \to X$ such $\Ext^i_{\cO[[G]]}(Z,Y) = 0$ for $i>0$.
-For this, choose a compact open subgroup $H$ of~$G$, and set $Z =\cInd_{H}^GX=\cO[[G]]\otimes_{\cO[[H]]}X,$ which admits a natural surjection to~$X$.
+\begin{prop} There is a canonical equivalence $D(\smG) \iso D_{\sm}(\cO[[G]])$. \end{prop} \begin{proof} As noted above, the inclusion of smooth $G$-representations as a full subcategory of $\cO[[G]]$-modules realizes the former as a localizing subcategory of the latter.
+We denote this functor by~$F$, and begin by showing that~$F$ satisfies the equivalent conditions of Proposition~\ref{prop:D(heart) to C}.
+To this end, it suffices to show that if $X$ is a smooth $G$-representation, and $Y$ is an injective smooth $G$-representation, then we may find a smooth $G$-representation $Z$ admitting a surjection $Z \to X$ such $\Ext^i_{\cO[[G]]}(Z,Y) = 0$ for $i>0$.